At the right time and in the right way, a credit card could help squeeze your business through a cash flow crisis or blip.

 You also need to take into account your own style of money management.
 If you would find it difficult to resist the temptation of credit on demand or find it difficult to organise regular repayments, then a credit card may not be for you.
 Here are some of the pros and cons to weigh up before applying.

-More buying options – You can buy things over the phone, on the internet and in person.
-If you only have cash, you are limited to in person purchases.
+More buying options: You can buy things over the phone, on the internet and in person.
+If you only have cash, you are limited to in-person purchases.

-Credit boosts – Credit cards can help improve your credit score but this will only work if used properly and if you make your payments on time and keep your balance low.
+Credit boosts: Credit cards can help improve your credit score but this will only work if used properly and if you make your payments on time and keep your balance low.

-Emergencies – Although it probably isn’t the best option to cover an emergency, a credit card can help with any unexpected expense.
+Emergencies: Although it probably isn’t the best option to cover an emergency, a credit card can help with any unexpected expense.

-No loss of funds if you’re caught up in fraud – If a fraudster gains access to your accounts and money, then they have the ability to drain what you have and you will need to wait for the bank to process the fraud report and then replace your money.
+No loss of funds if you’re caught up in fraud: If a fraudster gains access to your accounts and money, then they have the ability to drain what you have and you will need to wait for the bank to process the fraud report and then replace your money.
 When it comes to credit cards you will still have to wait for the card issuer to clear up the fraud but your main income is not affected.

-You won’t need to carry large amounts cash – Most places these days take credit cards, which means you don’t need to carry cash around with you.
+You won’t need to carry large amounts of cash: Most places these days take credit cards, which means you don’t need to carry cash around with you.
 This is especially useful if you’re travelling abroad — the Post Office travel credit card, for instance, lets you spend abroad with no foreign exchange fees, so there’s no need to carry lots of foreign currency with you.

-You could be tempted to spend more money – Credit cards give you a sense of power and the illusion that you have more money than you really do.
+You could be tempted to spend more money: Credit cards give you a sense of power and the illusion that you have more money than you really do.
 With this surplus credit at your disposal, you may be tempted to spend it.

 Check out this guide on how to improve credit score if you are having problems with it and need help improving it.

-Terms and conditions can be confusing – If you take the time to read your credit card agreement, you can be easily confused by all the jargon and phrasing.
+Terms and conditions can be confusing: If you take the time to read your credit card agreement, you can be easily confused by all the jargon and phrasing.
 Understanding credit card terms is very important because you need to use it in a way that will not put you at risk of fees so have someone who knows about financial agreements to look over it for you.

-Debt potential – You are at risk of debt when using a credit card.
+Debt potential: You are at risk of debt when using a credit card.
 You create debt every time you use it.
 You can keep the debt from growing if you make sure you pay off your balance each month but, if you’re making purchases and only pay off the minimum amount your debt will continue to grow.

 While credit cards can have a negative effect, they can be a huge benefit if used wisely.
 So weigh up the pros and cons and think about your decision before jumping straight into getting one.